jedfarm/zipgrade/README.md

 How to install:
 - First, download the repository (as a .zip file) and unzip it into a known location.
-- Go to Excel and record an empty macro (Green bottom ribbon, click the icon next to the word READY).
+- Go to Excel and record an empty macro (Green ribbon at the bottom, click on the icon next to the word READY).
 When prompted to save the macro, select to store it in the Personal Macro Workbook.
 This is important because it will allow installing our macros in that location which is hidden by default.
 - Make the Developer tab visible.
 (Office 2013 and up) Go to FILE/Options/Customize Ribbons and check the box Developer on the panel to the right.
 - Go to the Developer Tab and click on the Visual Basic icon (upper left).
 That will open the Visual Basic Editor
 - At the top left panel, right click on VBA Project(PERSONAL.XLSB)/Modules and select import file in the contextual menu, then navigate to the location where the unzipped repository was saved and select one of the .bas files there.
 Repeat this step to upload the second one.